BodiAugustus/ashley_defi/README.md

 #178.
 Ran npm build.
 Added style classes to Hero buttons.
 Deployed to Vercel.

 #179.
 Removed unneeded conditional in the Hero.

+#180.
+Added a new conditional to the members only button to hide if from UI when course is in deactivated state inside owned.js.